simonferro/Retail-data---Analysis/README.md

 This cohort analysis can be done from a user or from a net dollar view, and it can represent the retention compared to the first period or the total values (ex.
 Total customers in period n)

+*RFM Analysis:* RFM analysis is a common methodology used in industries where purchases are not recurrent.
+Contrary to what happens for SAAS businesses, retail and commerce businesses do not receive a predictable, consistent periodical payment from their customers.
+Instead, purchases are one-off, and the purchase frequency can vary significantly between customers.
+RFM analysis proposes a split between customers based on 3 different attributes calculated from their orders: Frequency, Recency and Monetary value.
+The recency refers to how much time passed since a customers' last order, while monetary value refers to the total value received from the customer in the studied period.
+Frequency is related to the total number of orders in the period studied for a specific customer.

+Based on these three properties, customers are then split into different segments, where each segment can be analyzed separately .
+For example, customers with high monetary value but who purchased a long time ago might be good candidates for a promotional message, while users with high frequency and recency but low monetary value could be targeted with cross-selling initiatives.

+In most applications of RFM, customers are split into four bins for each of the three "features", therefore, there are 64 different buckets where a customer could be placed in this RFM "3D" space.
+In general, the split between the four buckets for each of the features is based on percentiles.

 **Understanding of the Dataset**

 The dataset has around 500000 rows, which represent transactions between 01/12/2010 and 09/12/2011.
 Nonetheless, around 100k transactions have a null CustomerId.
 Each row in the dataset represents a product sold.
 Therefore, there can be multiple lines for each unique purchase if the purchase is composed of multiple items